daniellecrobinson/Data-Rescue-PDX/scraping.md

 The goal of this guide is to help decide when a web scraper is necessary, and then to show how to build a scraper.

+As part of DataRefuge.org, many datasets have been nominated for backup, and an initial backup has been made.
+However many of these are one time captures.
+Sometimes a scraper would be useful to monitor/discover new changes to data in the future automatically.

 ### Picking a dataset

 Starting with [datasets that have been published](https://github.com/daniellecrobinson/Data-Rescue-PDX/tree/master/datarefuge-json) to DataRefuge.org, find one suitable for writing a scraper (you may need to try a couple)